elmahio/documentation/docs/logging-to-elmah-io-from-serilog.md

         });
 ```

-Now, all warnings, errors and fatals happening inside ASP.NET Core are logged to elmah.io.
+Now, all warnings, errors, and fatals happening inside ASP.NET Core are logged to elmah.io.

 A common request is to include all of the HTTP contextual information you usually get logged when using a package like `Elmah.Io.AspNetCore`.
 We have developed a specialized NuGet package to include cookies, server variables, etc. when logging through Serilog from ASP.NET Core.
 To set it up, install the `Elmah.Io.AspNetCore.Serilog` NuGet package: